 Now that we have defined what types of testing there are and when they are appropriate, I’d like to address the elephant in the room….

-Time: Testing will take time to thoughtfully plan and execute, so you will need to consider how it will affect your project timeline.
+Time: Testing will take time to thoughtfully plan and execute, so consider how it will affect your project timeline.
 Testing is most valuable when the website is complete (versus testing wireframes or flat design mockups).
-At this point in the project you have poured over informed decisions related to content, design, and features and the site is nearly ready for public consumption.
-Can you afford to take the time necessary to both test and, more importantly, act on the insights gathered through testing?
+At this point in the project you have made many informed decisions related to content, design, and features and the site is nearly ready for public consumption.
+Can you afford to take the time necessary to both test and, more importantly, prioritize and act on the insights gathered through testing?

-Money: There is no magic equation for calculating the financial cost for testing.
-It will be determined by the types of testing you need, the methods you choose, the scale* of the testing and what you plan to do with the results.
+Money: The financial cost of testing will be determined by the types of testing you need, the methods you choose, the scale* of the testing, and what you plan to do with the results.
 Will your budget allow you to change course in order to revisit aspects of your site once it is nearly complete?
 Because testing is optional, it’s likely that this cost is not included in the original scope of your project and any impact to the current site architecture, design, or build will likely result in additional cost.